nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * *Equipment* - Each entity that is being stored/manipulated in the application
 * *Inventory* - Refers to the whole of the Equipment stored in the application
+* *Command Word* - First word keyed preceding any subsequent arguments to indicate a command to the application
+* *Argument Pair/Type/Value* - Refers to a pair of words keyed following a command word, indicating a type of attribute to be updated and its value
-* *Command* - Keywords that users use to tell the application to perform certain actions
+* *`Command`* - Keywords that users use to tell the application to perform certain actions
-* *CommandResult* - Results that are produced from the execution of Commands.
+* *`CommandResult`* - Results that are produced from the execution of Commands.

 --------------------------------------------------------------------------------------------------------------------
 ## Instructions for manual testing